semisight/blog/_posts/2012-11-4-resolution.md

 I want to change that.

 From now on, I want to lower the bar on how much I will write per post.
 Instead of writing a small essay each time, I want to be okay with one or two paragraphs.
+I'm not going to try to change everything overnight--those types of resolutions never work.
+Instead, I'm going to try to [modify my behavior](http://www.nirandfar.com/2012/01/behavior-by-design.html) so that I want to post more.

-After all, a post is about persuasively conveying a point.
+After all, a post is (most often) about persuasively conveying a point.
 Anything has more effect than not posting at all.

-I'm going to set reminders all over the place so that I don't forget about this small corner of the net that I have acquired for myself.
-Time will tell if it works.

-{inspired by "permission to suck"}